Right-wing populism: Denmark

-In the early 1970s, the home of the strongest right-wing populist party in Europe was in Denmark, the Progress Party.
-In the 1973 election, it received almost 16% of the vote.
-In the following years, its support dwindled, but the Danish People's Party replaced it in the 1990s becoming an important support party for the governing coalition in the 2000s.
-It won 37 seats in the 2015 Danish general election and became the second-largest party in Denmark and served as external support from two minority governments during which it was the largest and most influential right-wing populist party in Denmark until it was reduced to 16 seats in 2019 and 5 in 2022.
-The Danish People's Party advocates immigration reductions, particularly from non-Western countries, favors cultural assimilation of first-generation migrants into Danish society, and is opposed to Denmark becoming a multicultural society.
+In the early 1970s the home of the strongest right-wing populist party in Europe was in Denmark, the Progress Party.
+In the 1973 election it received almost 16% of the vote.
+In the following years its support dwindled, but the Danish People's Party replaced it in the 1990s, becoming an important support party for the governing coalition in the 2000s.
+At the height of its popularity it won 21% of the vote (corresponding to 37 seats) in the 2015 Danish general election, becoming the second-largest party in the Folketing and serving once again as support party for two minority governments 2015–2019 before being reduced to 16 seats in the 2019 Danish general election and 5 seats (2.6% of the vote) in 2022.
+In 2015 the New Right party was founded, which gained six seats (3.7% of the vote) at the 2022 election.
+In 2022 the Denmark Democrats were founded as the most recent right-wing populist party in the Folketing, gaining 8% of the vote and 14 seats at the 2022 general election.